Editor's note: This article was sponsored by Delta Dental of Washington.

-The first tooth can emerge anywhere from ages 6 to 9 months.
-A baby’s first tooth has always been a major milestone, marked in the past with a photo and an entry in the baby book.
+The first tooth can emerge anywhere from 6 months to 9 months of age.
+A baby’s first tooth has always been a milestone, marked in the past with a photo and an entry in the baby book.
 But the arrival of the first tooth should also mark the beginning of dental care, even if an infant is still nursing exclusively.

 “As soon as you see that first white tip of the tooth, you want to wipe it clean with a wet cloth.
 There are sugars in milk, and if you let it sit in the mouth for a long period of time without cleaning the teeth, milk can cause baby bottle tooth decay,” says Trieu, who has plenty of practice, given she is a mother to five children.

-As more teeth emerge, graduate to a rubber or soft-bristled toothbrush, and introduce toothpaste with solid foods.
+As more of your child's teeth emerge, graduate to a rubber or soft-bristled toothbrush, and introduce toothpaste when the baby begins to eat solid foods.
 Start with nonfluorinated toothpaste; by age 2, when kids can spit, it’s okay to use fluoridated paste.

-Starting to clean teeth and visit the dentist early on has the benefit of habituating kids to regular oral care.
+Starting to clean teeth and to visit the dentist early on have the benefit of habituating kids to regular oral care.
 By the time your child reaches preschool, they’ll be confidently climbing into the dentist’s chair without any notion that other people fear it.

-It might be tempting to ignore cavities on baby teeth, since they are going to fall out in a couple of years anyway.
+It might be tempting to ignore cavities in baby teeth, since they are going to fall out in a couple of years anyway.
 But cavities in baby teeth can have long-term effects.
 Aside from causing pain, decayed baby teeth can cause problems with speech and even affect the development of permanent teeth.
-Even so, the arrival of the first molar does mark a change in dental care.
+So, receiving dental care at this stage is important, though the arrival of the first molar does mark a change in that care.

-The first permanent teeth are the “6-year molars,” regardless of your child’s actual age when they begin to erupt.
+The first permanent teeth are the “6-year molars,” a term used regardless of your child’s actual age when they begin to erupt.
 These teeth have to last a lifetime, so it’s important to step up the oral hygiene game when they appear.
-Kids need to develop independence, but they are not old enough when the first molars emerge for this responsibility and may also lack the dexterity to brush molars well.
+Kids need to develop independence, but they are not old enough for this responsibility when the first molars emerge and may also lack the dexterity to brush molars well.

-Trieu recommends parents teach kids how to brush as soon as they can, but continue to supervise tooth brushing and coach kids in good technique until around age 9.
+Trieu recommends parents teach kids how to brush as soon as they can, and to continue to supervise tooth brushing and coach kids in good technique until about age 9.
 Make sure kids brush long enough and reach every tooth surface — the molars and the back side of the front teeth are common trouble spots.
-Introduce flossing as soon as teeth touch.
-Pro tip: Some parents find starting with flossing sticks easier than using traditional floss as they are easier to grip with small fingers.
+Introduce flossing as soon as teeth are touching.
+Pro tip: Some parents find starting with flossing sticks easier than using traditional floss because the sticks are easier to grip with small fingers.

-Sealants can help protect teeth during this transitional time, when permanent teeth are replacing baby teeth and kids are learning good oral hygiene.
+Sealants can help protect teeth during this transition, when permanent teeth are replacing baby teeth and kids are learning good oral hygiene.

 “I tell kids it’s a force shield for their teeth,” says Trieu.
 Children without dental sealants are three times more likely to develop cavities.
-Made from inert materials (including the same BPA-free plastic resin used in fillings), sealants form a thin film that coats teeth and fills in the tiny pits in the tooth’s surface where cavities are most likely to form.
+Made from inert materials (including the same BPA-free plastic resin used in fillings), sealants form a thin film that coats teeth and fills in the tiny pits on the surface of teeth where cavities are most likely to form.
 Although sealants are still catching on — only about half of elementary-school-age children receive them — they are so effective that many schools offer a sealant program.
-Providing sealants to nearly seven million children can prevent more than three million cavities and save up to $300 million in treatment costs.
+Providing sealants to nearly 7 million children can prevent more than 3 million cavities and save as much as $300 million in treatment costs.